 - a.
 Residential or Other Habitable Construction - i.
 New platted lots shall comply with 8.1(D)(3) - ii.
-New Construction of a habitable primary dwelling on existing platted lot, platted prior to the February 11, 2020, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities.
+New Construction of a habitable primary dwelling on existing platted lot, platted prior to February 11, 2020, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities.
 Construction must be in compliance with the above General Standards, 8.1(D)(1). - iii.
 Modifications (additions, redevelopment, etc.) and substantial improvements of existing habitable structure, shall have the lowest floor (including basement), elevated to a minimum of two feet above the base flood elevation together with all HVAC and supporting mechanical, electrical, and sanitary facilities.
 Construction must be in compliance with the above General Standards, 8.1(D)(1).
-New accessory dwelling structures, other than rebuilding activity due to flood or fire damage, within the 1% annual chance (100-year) local and FEMA floodplain limits is not allowed.
+Where allowed by zoning, new Accessory Dwelling Unit (ADU) structures, other than rebuilding activity of existing structures damaged due to flood or fire damage, within the 1% annual chance (100-year) local and FEMA floodplain limits is not allowed.